SaaS / PaaS / IaaS . . . but what are we talking about?

 Infrastructure as a Service – PaaS/IaaS model

 Such services are an interesting alternative to investing in your own server room.
 Why is the decision to use PaaS/IaaS increasingly common in organizations?
 Building your own infrastructure is an investment of significant capital expenditure.
 It involves securing funding as well as human resources with the right skills to ensure proper operation, maintenance and repair.
 All of these elements are not only expensive, but also complicated.
-More so the larger and more numerous the organization.
+More so the larger and more numerous the organization is.

 Instead of building your own IT infrastructure, you can use external providers.
 In exchange for a subscription fee, they provide services that allow you to achieve the same or very similar goals that you would achieve with your own server room.